THE READER’S CHARACTER AS THE FOCUS

 Upright and Reversed Positions: Etteilla was among the first to systematize reversals.
 For him, a reversed card did not mean “bad luck” in itself.
 It indicated disorder in that field of experience: the card’s energy expressed in an imbalanced way.

-Positional Meaning in Spreads: Etteilla also introduced the idea that placement shapes meaning, not just the cards themselves.
+Positional Meaning in Spreads: Etteilla introduced the idea that placement also shapes meaning, not just the cards themselves.
 One of his three-card designs looked like this:

 - Left card: past or cause